Every organization has a network in place. It’s only a matter of how big or small the office network is.

-A small firm with fewer than 15 staffs may have a simple wireless router which connects to the Internet service provider as well as hooking up one or two servers to the ethernet ports from the router.
+A small firm with fewer than 15 staff may have a simple wireless router that connects to the Internet service provider as well as hooking up one or two servers to the ethernet ports from the router.

 Large organizations may have several wide area networks connected to one another for networking and data transfer purposes.

-- For new support staffs or external consultants to easily view the entire network architecture at a glance
+- For new support staff or external consultants to easily view the entire network architecture at a glance

 - Easily identify the person in charge of the entire network – usually the person who created the network diagram!

-- View how many switches, routers, server racks, servers, printers are available within the organization.
+- View how many switches, routers, server racks, servers, and printers are available within the organization.

-- Distinguish the devices which are placed in within the demilitarized / secured zone (DMZ)
+- Distinguish the devices which are placed within the demilitarized / secured zone (DMZ)

 There are many ways to create a network diagram for your current network.
 One common way would be to use Microsoft Visio or Powerpoint to draw up the entire network.
 But if you have neither of these tools, then you can consider using Creately to assist in creating a network diagram.

-Now to make the diagram suite your organization’s network, simply add, edit or delete the items accordingly.
+Now to make the diagram suit your organization’s network, simply add, edit or delete the items accordingly.
 These are some objects which you can add: